InMo Yang, Fabio Luisi / Philharmonia Zurich

 - Rondo: Allegro spirituoso – Un poco più presto

 Along with other violin concertos, Paganini’s op.6 is one of the core pieces in a violin virtuoso’s repertoire, a bravura piece, as also other compositions by the same composer.
 However, the D major concerto still doesn’t appear in concerts all that often.
 Paganini definitely was a master virtuoso on his instrument.
-However, as a composer, I think that his strength was more in the small form, such as his famous 24 Capricci, op.1, or in variations on famous themes by other composers, rather than in the big form, such as the three movements in this concerto.
+As a composer, though, I think that his strength was more in the small form, such as his famous 24 Capricci, op.1, or in variations on famous themes by other composers, rather than in the big form, such as the three movements in this concerto.

 After having listened through this concerto a few times, I feel that with its countless changes in tempo, this composition, particularly in its first movement, tends to fall apart into a large number of small episodes.
 Each of these episodes my be a little gem, presenting ideas full of phantasy, but barely forming a compelling, single entity.